porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/mixins.md

 # Mixins

 ## Breakpoint / Media query
-Predefined breakpoints can easily be used like in the following examples.
+Predefined breakpoints can easily be used as in the following examples.

 Available breakpoints:
 `xxs | xs | s | m | l | xl | xxl`